Nukesor/webhook-server/README.md

 Config values of higher hierarchy config files are overwritten by lower hierarchy config files.
 E.g. a value in `/etc/webhook_server.yml` can be overwritten by `~/.config/webhook_server.yml`.

-An example config file can be found in the `webhook_server.yml` file of the repository.

 ### Config values
 - `domain (127.0.0.1)` The domain the server should listen on